 Fluorescent lighting is harsh.
 There are no dimmable options, and although they last longer than your incandescent, these lights are better suited to workshops and basements.
 There are warmer options to choose from, but having a fluorescent in the living room is likely to turn away potential tenants.

 Rarely do they have an appeal that will add value to your investment, and in comparison, to the LED, you’re left with some very minimal options.

 Compact fluorescent bulbs (CFLs)

 CFLs are the usual alternative to the incandescent bulb if you’re not installing the LED.
 These bulbs are similar to the fluorescent illumination in that they can produce harsh blue and white light.
 On the plus side, these lights are inexpensive and there are colour-corrected tones available on the market.
 They also have a lifespan 10 times that of the incandescent.

 However, the CFL does contain traces of mercury and if shattered, precautions need to be taken when disposing of the bulb, making this option an ‘oh, CFLs’ as opposed to a potential ‘wow’ factor when opening up space in your living room with recessed LEDs.

 Changing the lights is an inexpensive cosmetic update.
 However, changing from incandescent to LED will require an electrician to change the fittings.
 The latest designs can be achieved by going to places like Bunnings for a fraction of the cost.
 Depending on the style you want to achieve will determine the type of light you opt for, be it stylish pendant lights or the recessed downlights.

 The key is not to over improve your investment property.
-By adding fixtures, such as lighting, you’re implementing a low-cost improvement to your property while maximizing the benefits.
+By adding fixtures, such as lighting, you’re implementing a low-cost improvement to your property while maximising the benefits.
 Some houses or rooms will lend themselves to a specific feel, but overall, LEDs offer the more practical and flexible option for any investment property.